In 2019 we are celebrating 150 years of St Catherine’s being opened.

 7. A service of blessing for those connected through marriages and christenings at St Catherine

-On Sunday 4th December at 3.30pm we are inviting back anyone who has had a special service at the church for themselves or family members.
+On Sunday 1st December at 4pm we invited back anyone who has had a special service at the church for themselves or family members.

 8. The bible in 40 steps

 We are using the Bible Society plan to read key passages about God’s great plan for the world. you can download it here.
-We use it on weekdays from Mon Sept 30th for 8 weeks up to St Catherine’s Day on Nov 25th.
+We used it on weekdays from Mon Sept 30th for 8 weeks up to St Catherine’s Day on Nov 25th.
 Every Sunday night we have a gathering at 6pm in church to ponder on what we’ve read and what God is saying to us.
+This ended in a time of prayer on St Catherine’s Day 25th November in church.

 9. St. Cath’s historical guide smartphone app